RA1811028010065/distributed-rate-limiter/docs/tooling.md

 The Docker Compose stack allocates a dedicated bridge network called `ratelimiter_net` and defaults to the `172.31.255.0/28` subnet so it does not conflict with typical corporate address plans.
 Export `RATE_LIMITER_NETWORK` or `RATE_LIMITER_SUBNET` before running `make compose-up` if your host already uses that range or if you prefer to pin the stack to a different segment.

-`make compose-up` now finishes by calling `hack/wait-compose.sh`, a portable helper that inspects the Docker Engine API directly instead of the experimental `docker compose --wait` flag.
-The helper prints container health as it becomes available, then exits once the stack is stable.
+`make compose-up` shells through `hack/compose-up.sh` before invoking `hack/wait-compose.sh`.
+The first wrapper prefers BuildKit for rebuilds but automatically retries with `COMPOSE_DOCKER_CLI_BUILD=0`/`DOCKER_BUILDKIT=0` if Docker surfaces the `unsupported shim version (3)` error that older containerd releases cannot satisfy.
+Export `COMPOSE_DISABLE_BUILDKIT=1` if you want to skip the BuildKit attempt entirely.
+Once the containers are running, the wait helper inspects the Docker Engine API directly (instead of the experimental `docker compose --wait` flag) and prints container health as it becomes available, exiting once the stack is stable.

 Similarly, Kind creation is routed through `hack/kind-up.sh` (and the corresponding `make kind-up` target) to pre-create a Docker network with a configurable CIDR.
 This avoids the stock `kind` bridge that otherwise lands on `172.18.0.0/16` and has been known